bootdotdev/blog/content/about.md

 lastmod: "2023-01-25"
 ---

-Ready to finally become a backend developer?
-Don't make it a grind. **The smartest way to learn to code is to ensure you’re never bored.**
+Ready to become a backend developer?
+Don't make it a grind. **The smartest way to learn to code is to make sure you’re never bored.**

 We’re building off of years of psychological research and modern game design to guide you from beginner to master–if you’re ready to put in the time.
 With a curriculum designed for builders, a vibrant Discord community, and hat-tip to the gamer in all of us, we welcome you to the most captivating, finger-flying, addictive way to learn to code.

 ## The Story

-I originally built [Boot.dev](https://boot.dev) for my wife Breanna to allow her to transition from being an x-ray tech to a back-end developer.
-We had run into a few problems:
+I originally built [Boot.dev](https://boot.dev) for my wife Breanna so she could transition from being an x-ray tech to a back-end developer.
+The reason being, we had run into a few problems:

-* We didn't have the time or money for yet another 4-year degree
+* We didn't have the time or money for a 4-year CS degree, but I felt a lot of the core CS concepts were important
 * As a hiring manager, I found that many resources don't focus enough on building projects
 * We found plenty of places to learn front-end development, but not back-end
 * Few people fail because coding is too hard, they fail because they lose motivation